Some writing systems are thriving, some are extinct, some are newly created, some seem to be falling into disuse.

 By the time of Christ, the two neighbors loathed each other.
 The entire point of the parable of the Good Samaritan is that it’s not the priest or the Levite, both representatives of the Jewish religious hierarchy, who help the mugged man – it’s the hated and despised Samaritan who gives first aid and puts the victim up at the nearest inn.
 “Which of these three was his neighbor?”
 Jesus asks, neatly making a point about both spiritual integrity and local hostility.

-Despite Christ’s endorsement, the next two thousand years were not kind to the Samaritans.
-Disliked by Jews, Christians and Muslims, they suffered massacres under the Christian Byzantine Emperor Zeno, were slaughtered or forced to convert to Islam by the Ottoman Pasha Mardam Beq, and by the beginning of the twentieth century consisted of only four families, numbering perhaps 120 people.
+Despite Christ’s endorsement, the next 2,000 years were not kind to Samaritans.
+Disliked by Jews, Christians and Muslims, they suffered massacres under the Christian Byzantine Emperor Zeno, were slaughtered or forced to convert to Islam by the Ottoman Pasha Mardam Bey (in 1625) and by the beginning of the twentieth century consisted of only four families, numbering perhaps 120 individuals.

-The Samaritans were not a weak-willed people, though, and their devotion to survival was as strong as their devotion to their language.
+Samaritans are not a weak-willed people, though, and their devotion to survival is as strong as their devotion to their language.
 If anything, they may have become more devoted to their script.
-Nowadays the Samaritan population, restricted to two settlements in Nablus (a Palestinian city in the West Bank) and Holon (near Tel Aviv) has clawed its way back up to nearly 1,000, and is as proud of its language, both spoken and written, as ever.
+Nowadays, the Samaritan population, restricted to two settlements in Nablus (a Palestinian city in the West Bank) and Holon (near Tel Aviv), has clawed its way back up to roughly a thousand, and is as proud of its language, both spoken and written, as ever.

 General Script, Language, and Culture Resources